Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Other Parameters of Interest

 with

-where the approximation remainders from the Taylor expansion, and their uniform rates $r_{\tt LE}$ and $r_{\tt ME}$, are precisely characterized in Theorem~\saref{th:other-parameters} in the supplemental appendix.
-Of course, the conditional treatment effect estimator is simply a difference of two level estimators, each employing a disjoint sub-sample, and therefore it follows directly that
+where the approximation remainders from the Taylor expansion, and their uniform rates $r_{\tt LE}$ and $r_{\tt ME}$, are precisely characterized in the supplemental appendix (Theorem~\saref{th:other-parameters}).
+The conditional treatment effect estimator is simply a difference of two level estimators, each employing a disjoint sub-sample, and therefore it follows directly that

 with $\mathsf{L}_{\tt CTE}(\bx,q) = \mathsf{L}_{{\tt LE},2}(\bx,q) - \mathsf{L}_{{\tt LE},1}(\bx,q)$ with $\mathsf{L}_{{\tt LE},j}(\bx,q)$ denoting the Bahadur approximation $\mathsf{L}_{\tt LE}(\bx,q)$ but when only using the sub-sample $j$.